 BEGIN TRANSACTION INSERT INTO Product VALUES(110,'Product-10',600, 30) INSERT INTO Product VALUES(110,'Product-10',600, 30) IF(@@ERROR > 0) BEGIN Rollback Transaction END ELSE BEGIN Commit Transaction END

 Once you execute the above transaction, then you will see that the transaction is rollback.
 This is because we try to insert a duplicate value into the Primary key column.

 Why do we need Transaction in SQL Server?

-We need the Transaction in SQL Server to safeguard enterprise data (to make enterprise data consistent and to achieve data integrity).
+We need Transactions in SQL Server to safeguard enterprise data (to make enterprise data consistent and to achieve data integrity).
 A transaction is the propagation of one or more changes to the database.
-For example, if we are creating a record or updating a record or deleting a record from the table, then we are performing the transaction on the table.
+For example, if we are creating a record or updating a record, or deleting a record from the table, then we are performing the transaction on the table.
 It is important to control transactions to ensure data integrity and to handle database errors.

 What is the thumb rule of Transaction in SQL Server?

-The rule of transaction tells that either all the statements in the transaction should be executed successfully or none of those statements to be executed.
+The rule of transaction in SQL Server tells that either all the statements in the transaction should be executed successfully or none of those statements to be executed.

 In the next article, I am going to discuss the Different Types of Transactions in SQL Server with examples.
 Here, in this article, I try to explain the Transaction Management in SQL Server with Examples.
 I hope you enjoy this Transaction Management in SQL Server with Examples article and understand the need and use of Transactions in SQL Server.